AamishBaig/AamishBaig/README.md

 - 👋 Hi, I’m @AamishBaig
 - 👀 I’m interested in teamwork and problem solving.
-- 🌱 I’m currently learning new programming languages.
+- 🌱 I’m a programmer with over 5 years of experience.
 - 💞️ I’m looking to collaborate on anything which I may help.
 - 📫 Instagram: desaamish.yt  |  Email:baigaamishdmc@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I think about overcomming logics all the time.
+Maybe I am a freak

 <!---
 AamishBaig/AamishBaig is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.